SFML/SFML-Website/pages/tutorials/3.0/system/stream.md

 ## Introduction

 SFML has several resource classes: images, fonts, sounds, etc.
-In most programs, these resources will be loaded from files, with the help of their `{load|open}FromFile` function or corresponding constructor.
+In most programs, these resources will be loaded from files with the help of their `{load|open}FromFile` function or corresponding constructor.
-In a few other situations, resources will be packed directly into the executable or in a big data file, and loaded from memory with `{load|open}FromMemory`.
+In a few other situations, resources will be packed directly into the executable or in a big data file and loaded from memory with `{load|open}FromMemory`.
 These functions cover _almost_ all the possible use cases -- but not all.

 Sometimes you want to load files from unusual places, such as a compressed/encrypted archive, or a remote network location for example.